neptune-ai/docs/docs/integrations/pytorch.rst

 Where to start?
 ---------------
 To get started with this integration, follow the :ref:`quickstart <pytorch-quickstart>` below.
-You can also skip the basics and take a look at how to log model weights and prediction images in the :ref:`advanced options <pytorch-advanced-options>` section.
+You can also skip the basics and take a look at how to log model weights and prediction images in the :ref:`more options <pytorch-advanced-options>` section.

 If you want to try things out and focus only on the code you can either: